YourRoots Logo

 Children(s): Lucy Howland, John Howland, Mattie Howland, Libbie Howland

-Elizabeth Ann Dean was born in 1850 in New Sharon, Mahaska, Iowa, USA, the child of Stephen Dean and Phebe E Painter.
-Elizabeth Ann Dean later married James Howland, and together they raised children including Lucy Ellen Howland, John Howland, Mattie M Howland and Libbie Josephine Howland.
-In 1922, Elizabeth Ann Dean passed away in Hawley, Grant, Oklahoma, USA.
+In 1850, Elizabeth Ann Dean entered the world in New Sharon, Mahaska, Iowa, USA, born to Stephen Dean and Phebe E Painter.
+Elizabeth Ann Dean married James Howland, and had children including Lucy Ellen Howland, John Howland, Mattie M Howland, Libbie Josephine Howland.
+Elizabeth Ann Dean passed away in 1922 in Hawley, Grant, Oklahoma, USA.

 Find more search results for Elizabeth Dean